Skip to content

 Response per point: intersecting_polygon_id, polygon_properties, distance_to_polygon (0 if inside, metres if buffer/nearest), match_type (exact / buffer / nearest / none).

-Polygon to H3 (Grid Coverage)
+Polygon to Hexagonal Grid (Grid Coverage)

 EndpointInputParametersOutput